mccorby/FederatedAndroidTrainer/README.md

 First introduced by Google in April 2017, Federated Learning allows the clients (mobile devices) to learn how to make predictions by using a model that is trained collaboratively.
 Because each client uses its own set of data, there is no need to share it with a central server or other clients

-The following diagram, took from Google’s blog entry, shows the flow that lies behind the idea of Federated Learning
+The following diagram, taken from Google’s blog entry, shows the flow that lies behind the idea of Federated Learning

 ![image alt text](art/image_0.png)